janicduplessis/recyclerlistview/README.md

 On data changes with `shiftPreservedLayouts`, I have assumed that all layout changes due to item removals can be handled by the layout shifting.
 This may not be the case when items are removed in the middle of lists; it should be possible to handle this case better.

-When used from `@irisjae/flash-list`, `ListHeaderComponentSize` size changes may still affect the visible position, as it is not implemented as part of the list.
+When used from `@irisjae/flash-list`, `ListHeaderComponentSize` size changes may still affect the visible position, as it is not implemented as a list item.

+The `@irisjae/flash-list` native implementation of the layouting algorithm does not properly calculate variables required for `onBlankAreaEvent` at the moment.

 While I have performed testing with `@irisjae/recyclerlistview` in its own right, I have spent the majority of testing together with `@irisjae/flash-list`, so if possible, I recommend using them together.